absolute-community/absolute-masternode-tool/doc/build-dmt-linux-ubuntu.md

 ### Method based on Docker

-This method uses a dedicated **docker image** configured to carry out an automated build process for *Dash Masternode Tool*.
+This method uses a dedicated **docker image** configured to carry out an automated build process for *Absolute Masternode Tool*.
 The advantage of this method is its simplicity and the fact that it does not make any changes in the list of installed apps/libraries on your physical/virtual machine.
 All necessary dependencies are installed inside the Docker container.
 The second important advantage is that compilation can also be carried out on Windows or macOS (if Docker is installed), but keep in mind that the result of the build will be a Linux executable.

 > **Note: Skip steps 3 and 4 if you are not performing this procedure for the first time (building a newer version of DMT, for example)**